Linnea87/tic-tac-toe/README.md

 ---

 ## 💬 Lessons Learned

--	Deepened understanding of object-oriented design and encapsulation.
+- Deepened my understanding of how classes can interact, inherit from each other, and work together to form a clean, maintainable object-oriented architecture.
--	Practiced test-driven development principles through iterative testing.
+- Strengthened my skills in designing and organizing larger projects, making deliberate design choices based on established OOP principles.
--	Learned to apply design patterns like Strategy and SRP effectively.
+- Expanded my knowledge of Java’s capabilities, realizing that while its fundamentals are similar to Python, tools like enums and interfaces provide additional structure, flexibility, and expressiveness.
--	Improved ability to debug and refactor safely using unit tests.
+- Advanced my understanding of design patterns by applying concepts like Strategy and SRP more deliberately and strategically in a real-world project context.
--	Realized how structure and readability are key for long-term maintainability.
+- Improved my ability to debug, refactor, and maintain code quality, leveraging unit tests to ensure reliability and support safe iterative development.

 [⬆ Back to top](#-table-of-contents)